History of Turing House School

 The idea for establishing Turing House School was formed in 2011 by a small group of local parents.
 They saw local primary school communities breaking up as children transitioned towards secondary school, and recognised an increasing local need for more high quality co-educational, inclusive school places for families in south-west Twickenham and surrounding areas.

-Having researched potential educational partners, the founding parents approached the Russell Education Trust (RET), who had a strong track record of school leadership and support.
-A steering group was formed to develop the proposal, consisting of the parents, RET advisors and an experienced local chair of governors.
-The steering group raised awareness of the proposal in our local community, enlisting the support of many hundreds of local families.
+The founding parents approached the Russell Education Trust (RET), who had a strong track record of school leadership and support.
+A steering group was formed to develop the proposal and raise awareness within the community, enlisting the support of many hundreds of local families.

-In the Spring of 2013, the Department for Education provisionally approved the proposal for establishing our new school, and the Education and Skills Funding Agency (ESFA) began the difficult task of procuring a site.
-In 2015, following an extensive search and discussions with local stakeholders, plans were announced for a permanent school site in Hospital Bridge Road in Whitton and, in the meantime, we were given the green light to open our school in temporary accommodation.
+In 2013, the Department for Education provisionally approved the school proposal, and the Education and Skills Funding Agency (ESFA) began the difficult task of procuring a site.
+In 2015, following an extensive search and discussions with local stakeholders, plans were announced for our permanent school site in Hospital Bridge Road in Whitton.
+In the meantime, we were given the green light to open our school in temporary accommodation in Teddington, where our founding cohort of 100 Year 7 students started in September 2015.
+In 2018, we expanded to a second temporary site in Hampton.
+However, we were thrilled to finally move to our permanent home in Whitton in April 2022!